openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/03-package-and-run.md

 ## Cleanup

-Go back to the terminal and stop the application once again by pressing `CTRL-C`.
+Go back to the first terminal and stop the application once again by pressing `CTRL-C`.

 ## Congratulations!